Tom Pittman (actor): Death

+In the early 1950s, Porsche dealer and racer Walter and Helm Glöckler in Frankfurt, Germany privately modified the rear-engine Porsche 356 for racing purposes, mostly with open top.
+By 1953, the factory decided to offer a race-ready car with similar styling, with mid-rear engine layout, the Porsche 550 Spyder.
+In 1955, actor James Dean crashed and died in a 550.
+Already in 1957 Porsche upgraded to the Porsche 718.
+Pittman not only had one of the few Glöckler-Porsche, but also one similar to the one that had been fitted in early 1954 with a significantly modified closed top, which did not race in the 1954 Mille Miglia, only in the Liège–Rome–Liège.
+The car was with Pittman in the USA in 1957, still carrying the distinctive German oval-shaped export licence plate.

-On October 31, 1958, Pittman was driving home after a Halloween party when he ran his Porsche Spyder (same car in which actor James Dean crashed and died) went off the road at a sharp curve in the Hollywood Hills.
+On October 31, 1958, Pittman was driving home after a Halloween party when his Porsche went off the road at a sharp curve in the Hollywood Hills.
 After he failed to return home, his father filed a missing persons report.
-On November 19, Los Angeles police officer Roy Kerton retraced the roads Pittman's father said his son liked to drive and found the wreckage of Pittman's Porsche at the bottom of a 150-foot ravine.
+Weeks later, on November 19, Los Angeles police officer Roy Kerton retraced the roads Pittman's father said his son liked to drive and found the wreckage of Pittman's Porsche at the bottom of a 150-foot ravine.
 Pittman died after crashing through the guard rail, his car landing at the bottom of the ravine where it remained out of sight.